SutanKasturi/RhinoFit/Pods/IQKeyboardManager/README.md

 IQKeyboardManager
 ==========================

 Often while developing an app, We ran into an issues where the iPhone `UIKeyboard` slide up and cover the `UITextField/UITextView`. `IQKeyboardManager` allows you to prevent issues of the keyboard sliding up and covering a text field without needing you to enter any code.
-One of the Speciality of this Library is `It Works Automatically`. `ZERO LINE OF CODE`, `No More imports`, `No More Subclasses`, `No More Manual Work`.
+One of the Speciality of this Library is `It Works Automatically`. `ZERO LINE OF CODE`, `No More imports`, `No More Subclasses`, `No More UIScrollView`, `No More Manual Work`.
 To use `IQKeyboardManager` you simply need to add the framework to your project or add the source files to your project.

 `IQKeyboardManager` works on all orientations, and with the toolbar.
 There are also nice optional features allowing you to customize the distance from the text field, add the next/previous done button as a keyboard UIToolbar, play sounds when the user navigations through the form and more.